TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

    - **Workaround**: Standardize Excel file formatting before processing.
    - **Planned Fix**: Enhance the decoder to handle more format variations.

+3. **PivotTable Handling**: Excel files with PivotTables can cause processing errors.
+   - **Impact**: Files with PivotTables may be skipped during processing.
+   - **Workaround**: Remove PivotTables from Excel files before processing.
+   - **Status**: Fixed with enhanced error detection and handling.

 ### Cosmos DB Integration
 1. **Query Complexity**: Complex filters can result in inefficient queries.
    - **Impact**: Slower response times for certain types of questions.